JoshParker11/JoshParker11.github.io/_posts/2021-12-27-project-setup-1-premake.markdown

 ## Making the Engine project

-You can look through the wiki on the github page or a slightly nicer version here: https://premake.github.io/docs/
+You can look through the wiki on the github page or a slightly nicer version here: [Premake Docs](https://premake.github.io/docs/){:target="_blank"}

 I won't be going into extreme depth as to how everything works, so feel free to pursue the docs and search for concepts that I didn't cover.
 I would specifically look at (https://premake.github.io/docs/Tokens/#value-tokens) to see some predefined values.